Τι είναι το Dash Governance#

 Through the network of full nodes and the collateral requirement, Dash already has a decentralized network of masternode operators that are heavily invested in the future of the currency, and that as a group can act as stewards of the core protocol development and promotion.
 We propose a decentralized management system based on the masternode voting mechanism.
 Masternode operators are not the only ones interested in the success of Dash, but they are the most stable ones because, unlike miners, they can’t reuse their asset for any other purpose or coin.

-In the budget system, a portion of the block reward is held in escrow by the network itself, in the name of the operators, to be executed in the development and expansion of the ecosystem according to the vote of the masternodes in different budget proposals.
+In the budget system, a portion of the block subsidy is held in escrow by the network itself, in the name of the operators, to be executed in the development and expansion of the ecosystem according to the vote of the masternodes in different budget proposals.
 These funds are directed to supporting development and promotion of the coin.
 Masternode operators vote on specific budgets and projects to be funded, thus defining the direction the coin is taking.
 This is done in a completely transparent way through a public portal where new initiatives are proposed and masternodes can vote on them.
 Functioning like a decentralized Kickstarter or Lighthouse, the budget can be used for anything that creates value within the ecosystem.

 This is a 100% decentralized system powered by the masternodes, where budgets are set and paid directly from the blockchain.
 The blockchain hires core developers in this way and introduces a new concept of paid blockchain contractors, where people work for and are directly compensated by the network, through the decentralized votes of all masternode operators.
 One advantage of this model is it can survive early adopters.
 If early masternode operators sell their coins, the new owner can set up a masternode and with it acquire the right to vote on the budgets and projects.
 This guarantees there is a working system of maintenance as people come and go, making the network capable of sustaining itself on its own without depending on specific actors.